All Episodes

 Bush didn't do any of this.

-Gorellick again.
+Gorellic again.

 Reigns had reportedly steered Fannie Mae business to subprime giant countrywide financial, which was saved from bankruptcy by Bank of America.

-The Clinton era corruption combined with unprecedented catering to affordable housing lobbyists.
+The Clinton-era corruption combined with unprecedented catering to affordable housing lobbyists.

 By the way, you know what affordable housing is?